|Debbie Busdiecker M.Ed, RN |

 How the program works:

-The Cuyahoga County Board of Health works with local schools to provide free sealants for 2nd and 6th grade students.
+The Cuyahoga County Board of Health works with local schools to provide free dental sealants for 2nd and 6th grade students.

-- Students are seen by a dentist.
+- Students are seen by a dental hygienist at their school.

 - A dental hygienist and dental assistant place the sealants on the teeth.